simaple-team/simaple/docs/modules/tutorial/tutorial-en.rst

     )

 The above code is pretty long!
 However, all parameters are required to define a Client.
 Let's focus on a few important elements that we need to know about first.

 - ``get_client_configuration`` will load pre-defined job configurations as ``client_configuration`` objects.
 These objects will handle the complex tasks related to the job of interest.
-- ``ActionStat`` and ``Stat`` represent the stats used to perform the simulation. ``character_stat`` represents the stats of the character, while ``ActionStat`` is an object that contants information such as Buff Duration and Summon Duration.
+- ``ActionStat`` and ``Stat`` represent the stats used to perform the simulation. ``character_stat`` represents the stats of the character, while ``ActionStat`` is an object that contains information such as Buff Duration and Summon Duration.
 In the above code, buff duration is set to 185%.

 - The 3rd parameter of ``get_client`` is slightly more complicated and specifies a dict of background information required to make the simulation work.
 The following parameters are required: